Doug Duncan Sensei’s AGM address during Clear Sky’s 10th Anniversary Celebrations, August 2015:

 Doug Duncan Sensei (Photo © Kiku Hawkes)

-Training is at the heart of passion, freedom and spiritual realization
+Training is at the heart of passion, freedom, and spiritual realization

 Realization takes time and persistent effort – it is called training.
-Training is not punishment or even criticism, anymore than emotionalism equals freedom.
+Training is not punishment or even criticism, any more than emotionalism equals freedom.
 Freedom is passion and the heart of passion is in the training.

 Future of Dharma